 The findings of the CASES project can now be used by sports organisations to further substantiate and develop their measures to protect children from harm in sport.
-We offer some recommendations based on these findings, recognising that the distance some countries have travelled in the protection and safeguarding of children in sport may make these recommendations more or less relevant.
+We offer some recommendations based on these findings, recognising that the distance some countries have travelled in the protection and safeguarding of children in sport may make recommendations these more less relevant.